ablab/spades/docs/running.md

 `--metaviral `   (same as `metaviralspades.py`)

-These options works specially for extracting extrachromosomal elements from metagenomic assemblies.
+These options work specially for extracting extrachromosomal elements from metagenomic assemblies.
 They run similar pipelines that slightly differ in the simplification step; another difference is that for metaviral mode we output linear putative extrachromosomal contigs and for metaplasmid mode we do not.
 See [metaplasmid paper](https://genome.cshlp.org/content/29/6/961.short) and [metaviral paper](https://academic.oup.com/bioinformatics/article-abstract/36/14/4126/5837667) for the algorithms details.

 See [metaplasmidSPAdes/metaviralSPAdes section](output.md#metaplasmidspades-and-metaviralspades-output) for details see.

-Additionally for plasmidSPAdes, metaplasmidSPAdes and metaviralSPAdes we recommend to additionally verify resulting contigs with [viralVerify tool](https://github.com/ablab/viralVerify).
+Additionally for plasmidSPAdes, metaplasmidSPAdes and metaviralSPAdes we recommend verifying resulting contigs with [viralVerify tool](https://github.com/ablab/viralVerify).

 `--bio `
-    This flag is required when assembling only non-ribosomal and polyketide gene clusters from WGS data sets (runs biosyntheticSPAdes, see [paper](https://genome.cshlp.org/content/early/2019/06/03/gr.243477.118?top=1) for the algorithm details). biosyntheticSPAdes is supposed to work on isolate or metagenomic WGS dataset.
+    This flag is required when assembling only non-ribosomal and polyketide gene clusters from WGS data sets (runs biosyntheticSPAdes, see [paper](https://genome.cshlp.org/content/early/2019/06/03/gr.243477.118?top=1) for the algorithm details). biosyntheticSPAdes is supposed to work on isolated or metagenomic WGS dataset.
 Note, that biosyntheticSPAdes is not compatible with any other modes.
 See [biosyntheticSPAdes output section](output.md#biosyntheticspades-output) for details.

 `--rna `   (same as `rnaspades.py`)
     This flag should be used when assembling RNA-Seq data sets (runs rnaSPAdes).
 To learn more, see [rnaSPAdes manual](rna.md).